indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * Rust projects created with ``pyoxidizer init-rust-project`` no longer fail to build due to a cryptic ``writing packed resources`` error.
+* When materializing Python package distribution resources (i.e. files in ``.dist-info`` and ``.egg-info`` directories) to the filesystem, package names are now normalized to lowercase with hyphens replaced with underscores.
+The new behavior matches expectations of official Python resource handling APIs like ``importlib.metadata``.
+Before, APIs like ``importlib.metadata`` would fail to find files materialized by PyOxidizer for package names containing a hyphen or capital latter. (#394)

 New Features
 ^^^^^^^^^^^^